heroku/go-getting-started/README.md

 # go-getting-started

-A barebones Go app, which can easily be deployed to Heroku.
+A barebones Go app, which can easily be deployed to Heroku. sup

 This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.